Coal-seam fire: In popular culture

+The novel Germinal by the French novelist Emile Zola describes a fictional coal fire called Le Tartaret.

 The 1991 film Nothing but Trouble, directed and co-written by Dan Aykroyd, features a town, Valkenvania, that has an underground coal fire that has been burning for decades.
 The judge of the town references the constantly burning coal-mine fire as the source of his hatred of financiers.

 In the TV show Scorpion, Season 3, Episode 23, the Scorpion team extinguishes an underground coal fire in Wyoming.

+The novel Fire in the Earth (地火) by Chinese author Liu Cixin focuses on the theme of underground coal fires, exploring their causes and consequences within a fictional narrative.